3,4-Epoxycyclohexanecarboxylate methyl ester

-3,4-Epoxycyclohexanecarboxylate methyl ester is a cycloaliphatic epoxide, which is added as monovalent monomer to other monomers for the production of crosslinked epoxy resins.
-3,4-Epoxycyclohexanecarboxylate methyl ester itself would give a linear polymer when homopolymerized.
+3,4-Epoxycyclohexanecarboxylate methyl ester refers to organic compounds with the formula C6H9OCO2CH3.
+These are bifunctional compounds consisting of an ester and cycloaliphatic epoxide groups.
+It exists as two diastereomers both of which are chiral.
+These species are of interest in polymer chemistry.

-Production
+Synthese and reactions

 3,4-Epoxycyclohexanecarboxylate methyl ester is prepared by epoxidation of 4-cyclohexenecarboxylate methyl ester with peracid.
+It is a crosslinking agent in the production of epoxy resins.
+3,4-Epoxycyclohexanecarboxylate methyl ester itself would give a linear polymer when homopolymerized.

 Properties

 3,4-Epoxycyclohexanecarboxylate methyl ester has a viscosity of 6 mPa·s.